silviotorre/website-ristoria/README.md

 ## Details

 * **website-ristoria** is a responsive restaurant website
-* It is designed for *"Ristoria de' Monaldeschi"* award winning restaurant in Orvieto, Italy
+* It is designed for *"Ristoria de' Monaldeschi"* an award winning restaurant in Orvieto, Italy
 * It is social friendly and provide a direct connection to reserve a seat
 * Demo version (fully functional) is [here](https://silviotorre.github.io/website-ristoria/ "Ristoria demo site")
 * Website use Html+CSS+Javascript (Parallax framework)